Lovekus969/-time-and-space-complexity/README.md

 Q3 What is Omega (Ω) Notation?
  It represents the lower bound (best-case scenario) of running time. which guarantees that the algorithm will at least take this much time, also showing the minimum runtime, regardless of the quality of the input.

+Q4 What is Theta (Θ) Notation
+It represents the tight bound, when the upper and lower bounds are the same asymptotically.
+Which means the runtime grows exactly as this function, both in the worst and best cases. and it gives a precise estimate of the growth rate.